straszheimjeffrey/The-Kiln/sample/README.md

 ## Usage

 Checkout this code from git.
 It can be run directly from the command line if you have lein ring installed.
+Or else, you can evaluate the sample.repl module and run `(start-server)` from there.

 ## License